 Your wedding vows are some of the most important words you will pen in your life.
 For most couples there is some pressure to craft the perfect expression of love, and maybe for that reason, many leave it until the last minute.
+Here are some tips so that you can write your own beautiful wedding vows.

 What Men Think